meltoner/agrofelis/components/vehicle-covers/readme.md

 # Abstract

 The document builds on the Agrofelis frame design and fabrication documentation by indexing the vehicle's protective covers, their schematics and their source code files driving a CNC Plasma cutter.
 Photographic material details further the manufactured parts.
-A list of components and indicative suppliers that comprise the bill and material information for metal sheets, is documented.
+A list of components and indicative suppliers that comprise the bill and material information for the metal sheets, is documented.

 # Introduction